-SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT EXCLUDING THE FOURTEENTH SUPPLEMENTAL AGREEMENT AND THE PROPOSED SUPPLEMENTAL AGREEMENT
+SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT EXCLUDING PROPOSED SUPPLEMENTAL AGREEMENT

-(See also Summary of Certain Provisions of the Fourteenth Supplemental Agreement and the Proposed Supplemental Agreement)
+(See also Summary of Certain Provisions of Proposed Supplemental Agreement)

 The following statements are brief summaries of certain provisions of the Trust Agreement.
 Said statements do not purport to be complete and reference is made to the Trust Agreement, copies of which are available for examination at the office of the Trustee.